Resilience2050 | Baltimore Metropolitan Council

 This $70 billion plan includes investments supporting the operation and preservation of our transportation system along with details on transit, bicycle, pedestrian, roadway, and interchange projects that may receive federal funding for the years 2028 through 2050.
 Many of these projects expand roadway or transit capacity, while others help our transportation system to function more efficiently or seek to preserve existing transportation infrastructure.

 A comment period was held from Wednesday, May 17 through Tuesday, June 20, 2023.
 The BRTB, as the metropolitan planning organization (MPO) for the Baltimore region, approved Resilience 2050 and the associated Air Quality Conformity Determination on Tuesday, July 25, 2023.
-The document has been sent to federal agencies for review and approval.
 See below for links to the final document, BRTB responses to comments, an interactive project map and a storymap summary of the document.

 Resilience 2050 Chapters: